jeaye/blog.jeaye.com/_drafts/clojure-app-engine.md

 #### One-shot deploy script
 It's been said, over and over, that a deployment should only take a single command.
-For this simple App Engine setup, this simple script will do the trick.
+For this simple App Engine setup, a bash script will do the trick.
 The only change this requires, aside from storing the script adjacent to the `install-gae` script in the root of the project, is that the `appengine-web.xml` file is also stored in the root of the project.
 The project ID, which is to be